SalmaTADLAOUI/Model_Deployement_Testing/README.md

 1. **FastAPI Deployment**

-   - Follow the instructions in the `fastapi-deployment` directory for deploying the model using FastAPI.
+   - Follow the instructions in the `1. fastAPI_Transformer_model_serving` directory for deploying the model using FastAPI.

 2. **Docker Containerization**

-   - Navigate to the `docker-containerization` directory for details on containerizing the API using Docker.
+   - Navigate to the `2.
+Dockerizing_API` directory for details on containerizing the API using Docker.

 3. **TFX Deployment**

-   - Refer to the `tfx-deployment` directory for deploying the transformer model using TensorFlow Extended.
+   - Refer to the `3.
+Faster_Transformer_model_serving_using_Tensorflow_Extended` directory for deploying the transformer model using TensorFlow Extended.

 4. **Locust Load Testing**

-   - Explore the `locust-load-testing` directory for executing load tests using Locust.
+   - Explore the `4.
+Load_testing_using_Locust` directory for executing load tests using Locust.

 ## Results

 - Analyze the results obtained from each deployment to make informed decisions on performance and scalability.

-Feel free to adjust the structure and content according to your specific requirements.